livecomsjournal/article_templates/your.README.md

 <!-- We suggest listing contributers in order of addition. -->
 - Albert Einstein, Institute for Advanced Study, Princeton, NJ, USA.
 Contributed to discussion of dice.
 - Isaac Asimov, Boston University, Boston, MA.
 Provided important background information about robots.
 - A. Ada King-Noel, London, UK.
-Provided initial draft of code for computing Bernouilli numbers.
+Provided initial draft of code for computing Bernoulli numbers.
 - Bruce Banner, Avengers Institute, New York, NY.
 Made several important changes involving gamma rays.
-- Walter H. White, J. P. Wynne High School, Albequerque, NM.
+- Walter H. White, J. P. Wynne High School, Albuquerque, NM.
 Had several key suggestions on certain synthetic pathways.

 ## Paper writing as code development
 <!-- This discussion is so that people know how to contribute to your document. -->